Pratyay-Mondal/Data-Science-Projects/README.md

-# The Spark Foundation
+# Data Science Projects

-My all codes for the 'Data Science and Business Analytics Internship'
+My all codes for the data science projects